 The Company's cash is held in accounts or short-term interest-bearing accounts at one of the major Canadian chartered banks.
 Management perceives the credit risk to be low.
 Typically the outstanding accounts receivable balance is relatively concentrated with a few large customers representing the majority of the value.
-As at September 30, 2022, five customers accounted for 56% (September 30, 2021 - five customers accounted for 80%) of the outstanding balance.
-In addition, for the year ended September 30, 2022, five customers accounted for 58% (September 30, 2021 - five customers accounted for 63%) of revenues.
-The Company has had minimal bad debts over the past several years and accordingly management has recorded an allowance of \$35,000 (September 30, 2021 - \$35,000).
+With respect to the outstanding accounts receivable balance, as at September 30, 2023, five customers accounted for 81% (September 30, 2022 - five customers accounted for 56%).
+Concerning revenues, for the year ended September 30, 2023, five customers accounted for 64% (September 30, 2022 - five customers accounted for 58%).
+The Company has had minimal bad debts over the past several quarters and accordingly management has recorded an allowance of \$35,000 (September 30, 2022 - \$35,000).